Commands¶

 $ runway taxi --tag tag1 --tag tag2

-Execute tests as defined in the Runway Config File.
+Execute tests as defined in the Runway config file.

-If one of the tests fail, the command will exit immediately unless the required
+If one of the tests fail, the command will exit immediately unless

-for the failing test.
+"required: false" is set on the failing test.

 --debug Supply once to display Runway debug logs.